 A bone grafting procedure involves applying a solution to the area where bone has been lost and/or where more bone is desired.
 This solution is composed of granulated bone or other healing agents and can be harvested from your own body or received from a tissue bank.
 There are many different kinds of bone grafting treatments.
 Your treatment plan will determine which kind of bone grafting procedure you will receive, which may include one of the following:

 Boulder Oral Surgery believes in providing the highest quality of care for every patient.
 With state-of-the-art practices in Boulder and Longmont, Boulder Oral Surgery proudly serves the greater Boulder, Colorado, area.
-Dr. Nedbalski and Dr. Lerner are skilled oral surgeons who tailor every treatment plan to optimize oral health outcomes for their patients.
+Dr. Nedbalski and Dr. Chai are board-certified oral surgeons who tailor every treatment plan to optimize oral health outcomes for their patients.
 If you need a bone grafting procedure or dental implants, would like more information about your tooth replacement options, or have any other oral surgery need, we hope you will consider Boulder Oral Surgery.
 We look forward to meeting you.